Container Management

 • Image: the base image used (e.g. Chromium).

-• Expire after: the expiration period of the container after disconnection.
+• Expire after: the time limit before the container automatically stops after disconnection.

-• Managing Group: the group managing this profile, if defined.
+• Managing Group: the group responsible for managing the profile, if defined.

-• Created At: creation date and time of the profile.
+• Created At: date and time when the profile was created.

-This view provides a quick overview of which profiles are available, their basic configuration, and governance status.
+This view allows quick verification of available profiles, their basic configuration, and governance status.

 Create a New Profile